When people first receive the CKD diagnosis, they usually have two main

 It is extremely important to treat these infections because they may make

 the CKD progress faster (in some cases, they may even cause CKD), and may

 make the cat feel very uncomfortable or downright ill.
 CKD cats often

 cats.
 In most cases, the cat will have potassium levels that are too low.

 This is because the body loses potassium via the increased vomiting and

 The main symptom of low

 potassium levels is weakness, especially in the back legs (there are other

 causes of this but low potassium levels are a very common cause).
 It may

-also cause constipation and cause problems holding the head up.
+also cause constipation and an affected cat may have problems holding his or